mbootsman/marcelbootsman.nl/content/posts/the-bitcoin-whitepaper/index.md

 draft: false
 author: 'Marcel Bootsman'
 summary: 'Bitcoin (₿) is a cryptocurrency invented in 2008 by an unknown person or group of people using the name Satoshi Nakamoto.'
+cover: 'images/bitcoin-logo.png'
+coverAlt: 'The bitcoin logo with the bitcoin character'
+useRelativeCover: true
 categories:
     - General
 ---